1. Purpose of policy

-5.1 All animal research and teaching activities must be designed with an awareness of the principles outlined by the Australian Code, the Act, the Animal Code and any other state or territory regulations that may be apply.
+5.1 All animal research and teaching activities must be designed with an awareness of the principles outlined by the Code, the Act, the Animal Code and any other state or territory regulations that may be apply.

 5.2 Animals must only be used for scientific purposes when their use is essential to one or more of the following:

-- obtaining and establishing significant information relevant to the understanding of humans and/or animals
+(a) obtaining and establishing significant information relevant to the understanding of humans and/or animals;

-- the maintenance and improvement of human and/or animal health and welfare
+(b) the maintenance and improvement of human and/or animal health and welfare;

-- the improvement of animal management or production
+(c) the improvement of animal management or production;

-- obtaining and establishing significant information relevant to the understanding, maintenance or improvement of the natural environment
+(d) obtaining and establishing significant information relevant to the understanding, maintenance or improvement of the natural environment; and

 5.3 Researchers and teachers have a responsibility to ensure that respect for animals underpins all decisions and actions involving the care and use of animals for scientific purposes, which must be demonstrated by the following governing principles and ethical framework: